 The Director’s signature means the final decision to list or delist has been made, and the list is formally amended.
 The Departmental Seal is affixed to the new list entry and a record is placed on, or modified at, Land Registry.

-As required under Article 80(4) the District Council is issued with a copy of the amendment to the list for its area.
+As required under Section 80(4) the District Council is issued with a copy of the amendment to the list for its area.
 In addition, the owner receives a formal notification of the action of the Department together with a pack of information, informing them of the implications of the designation.

 The survey record is also transferred onto the DfC website, for public information purposes.
 Information on the interior of private buildings is withheld to respect owner’s privacy rights and other security considerations.